For more information or to schedule an appointment, please call 847.570.1700.

 Genetic testing can tell you if you carry a

-changed, or mutated, gene that can cause colon cancer.
+changed, or mutated, gene that can cause colorectal cancer.
 Having certain genes

-greatly increases your risk of colon cancer.
-But most cases of colon cancer aren't caused by changed genes.
+greatly increases your risk of colorectal cancer.
+But most cases of colorectal cancer aren't caused by changed genes.

 During treatment for colorectal cancer, you can do things at home to help manage your side effects and symptoms.
 If your doctor has given you instructions or medicines to treat these problems, be sure to also use them.